1. How long will my child need to stay here?

 10. What is a functional trial visit?

-When your child is medically stable and after the child has been out of the hospital for an outing with the therapy team (a therapeutic community outing) we encourage a functional trial visit (FTV) in which you take your child on an outing.
-A FTV provides the family with the experience of caring for their child in the community or home and assisting the child with the transition to home before actual discharge.
+When your child is medically stable, and after the child has been out of the hospital for an outing with the therapy team (a therapeutic community outing), we encourage a functional trial visit (FTV) in which you take your child on an outing.
+A FTV provides the family with the experience of caring for their child in the community or at home and assisting the child with the transition to home before actual discharge.
 These outings are designed to provide emotional support and enhancement of the therapeutic treatment program for long-term patients.
-During the FTV, the parent is responsible for the child.
+During the FTV, the parent is responsible for their child.
 You must have a physician’s order to participate in the outing.
 You will be given a checklist to complete before the outing, and you will be asked to complete an FTV report when you return.
 The length of the FTV will be based on your child’s needs and medical status.

 11. What are my responsibilities in terms of insurance coverage?